High-risk spotlight: Fantasy sports league start-ups

 Payment processing gateways and merchant accounts

-To collect payments online for your business, you need to setup a merchant account and a payment-processing gateway.
+To collect payments online for your business, you need to set up a merchant account and a payment-processing gateway.
 Fortunately for we can help you with information on a merchant account by recommending one of our many partners or contacts.
 We can help you connect that merchant account to one of our payment gateways, often through Authorize.Net or NMI, depending on the business.
 We also will help you step by step to integrate and get up and running with these tools, allowing you to make money quickly.
 We can also recommend payout methods such as pre-paid debit cards, so you have a way to pay once the playoffs are over.

 Set up your site for fandom

-Designing your website and figuring out all the specifics to running a fantasy league isn’t as easy as one-two-three, but we found some articles to help you fill in some of the blanks.
+Designing your website and figuring out all the specifics of running a fantasy league isn’t as easy as one-two-three, but we found some articles to help you fill in some of the blanks.
 While this article is somewhat simplistic, it gives some pretty good insights into the industry.
 Here is another article that gives some helpful information on running the site and attracting new members.
 Ultimately as long as you understand how to structure a fantasy league and know the appropriate amount to withhold for yourself, how much to pay out the winners and market your site, it’s a relatively simple business model.